jackietrang/image-repository/README.md

 ## Features
 1. Sign up new user
 2. Log in existing user
-3. Move tasks from To Do -> Doing -> Done
+3. Upload images after checking whether the image is unique and has a valid extension
-4. Delete tasks
+4. Delete images

 ## Project Structure
 + README.md